RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-20-PowerShell-Summit-Day-One.md

 ### Why you should go

 I'm not particularly social.
 I have a tough time starting conversations, or joining a group discussion.
-That being said, over the course of a pre-event-pub-gathering and the first day, I've had the opportunity to talk to someone who (will have) [contributed code to Windows](https://twitter.com/RJasonMorgan/status/590246665820311553), PowerShell MVPs galore, a number of talented folks who use PowerShell on a daily basis, and ended up sitting with a few PowerShell PMs for a 'hackathon' (more food and drinking than coding, thankfully for me).
+That being said, over the course of a pre-event-pub-gathering and the first day, I've had the opportunity to talk to someone who (will have) [contributed code to Windows](https://twitter.com/RJasonMorgan/status/590246665820311553), PowerShell MVPs galore, a number of talented folks who use PowerShell on a daily basis, and ended up sitting with a few PowerShell PMs for a 'hackathon' - more food and drinking than coding, thankfully for me.

 I have a laundry list of ideas and technologies to check out when I get home, and this was the first day.